LGBTQ Grant

 Help the Department of City Planning, Historic Atlanta, and the Mayor’s Office of LGBTQ+ Affairs understand your interests and priorities related to the City’s LGBTQ+ history, and historic places and spaces.

-Public Presentations
+Public Presentations and events

 Join our mailing list by using the form below.